 So you wrote 50,000 words and published a book, just like that?

 I wish.
 No, I put the 50,003 words away in a virtual drawer and didn’t think about them for a while.
 I pulled it out the next August, and started cleaning it up and thinking about how to end the darn thing.
 Then two readers of my blog (Michele Z. and Janice M.) sent me comments encouraging me to enter an online contest for Best First Romance Novel, which I did.
-I finaled in the top three, which made me clean it up some more.
+I finaled in the top five, which made me clean it up some more.
 Then I started sending it out to agents, and the rest was easy — all downhill from there.

 Was it hard to find an agent?

 It’s not hard to FIND the agents (AgentQuery is a great place to look), it’s just hard to get them to read your work and offer you representation.
 There’s a lot of competition out there, so before you start worrying about how to find an agent, concentrate on getting your manuscript in the best shape you can possibly whip it into.
 Then do a little more work on it.
 Once you’ve done that, then you’re ready to write your query letter.
 Spend time on this, do it right.
 Then send it out to three or four agents.
 Wait a while.
 Get some rejections.
 Revise your query letter.
 Send it out to three or four more.
 Lather, rinse, repeat.
 My agent is the best agent in the whole wide world, I know this for a fact, but it took me thirty-two query letters to find her.
 (Never pay an agent up front.
 That’s a scam.
 See HERE.
 Agents make money when they make YOU money (generally 15%, 20% foreign).)

 After you got your agent, how long was it until you sold?

 Well, THAT was awesome.
 I had the fairy tale there: My agent and I got together in August 2008.
 I revised during September based on excellent suggestions she’d made.
 In October she took it out, and within a week there were two major publishing houses that both wanted it.